Debian/dak/docs/code-guidelines.rst

 For anything that is not a trivial fix, git trees are strongly preferred over simple patch files.
 These are much easier to import, review, and so on.

-Please, keep different features in their own branch, and keeep the repository in an acessible location until merged.
+Please keep different features in their own branch and keeep the repository in an acessible location until merged.

 Code related: